Airports in Miami: A Guide to Best 10 Miami Airports

 2. MIA General Aviation Center

 The Miami-Dade Aviation Department operates the GAC (General Aviation Center).
-Every day of the year, it provides services for private flights around-the-clock.
+Every day of the year, it provides services for private flights around the clock.
 For the arrival of international flights, including cargo flights and private jet charters, the GAC houses Border Protection clearance and U.S. Customs.
 Services offered include vending machines, telephones, information, and a spacious public lounge.

 3. Fort Lauderdale Airport